Let’s face it: not every B2B business is ready or mature for digital marketing, especially when they want to generate leads.

 No?
 But I have a website!
 And social media presence!

 That’s a start.
 But that doesn’t mean you are ready.
+There are various phases of digital marketing that a company can be in, which further dictates the strategy adopted.

-Let’s get to the heart of your approach:
+But first, let’s get to the heart of your approach:

 - Do you want to spend money on ads to keep the traffic to your website up, so you get a good number of leads?